How to Convert Israeli Bank Statements to Excel

 • opening and closing balance rows are not mixed in with transaction rows unless your workflow requires them

 This is also where native bank exports often fall short.
-An HTML download or a bank-specific reconciliation file may contain the right information, but still not in a format that global accounting tools can use without further normalization.
-A file can be technically exportable and still be poor input for bookkeeping.
+An HTML download or bank-specific reconciliation file may contain the right information, but still need normalization before global accounting tools can use it.
+With Invoice Data Extraction, you can specify the columns, order, date format, and numeric format before export.
+The same review-first approach also helps teams comparing Hashavshevet invoice scanning workflows when they need cleaner Hebrew supplier-invoice data before import.

 Once the structure is stable, move from review to import.
 A good next step is importing the cleaned CSV into Xero, because that is where inconsistent column order, sign handling, or date formatting usually show up immediately.